 The study concludes that the individual researchers benefit mainly in terms of increased visibility and networking.
 The host institution and wider research environment benefit by easier access to recruitment, involvement of PhD students and younger researchers, as well as increased visibility.
 There are a number of barriers related to hosting international conferences of which the most prominent are lack of time and resources.

-International Research Conferences: The Academic Impact by Aalborg University and Wonderful Copenhagen
+International Research Conferences: The Academic Impact by Aalborg University and Wonderful Copenhagen (full report)

 The ESMO 2016 Congress drew 20,522 oncology researchers to Copenhagen.